adityakmehrotra/Interval-Scheduling/README.md

 - Downloard the required files:
   - `unweighted_problem.java`: Java file with the algorithm that counts and returns the maximum weight of a non-overlapping interval schedule optimally in terms of time and space.
   - `Makefile`: Makefile to build the Java file (`unweighted_problem.java`) through the compiler and run the algorithm in the Java file (`unweighted_problem.java`).
+- You can run the `weighted_problem.java` file through your IDE/Console.

 ## Weighted Interval Scheduling Problem